Controllers

 use loco_rs::prelude::*;

-let pagination_query = model::query::PaginationQuery {
+let pagination_query = query::PaginationQuery {

 page_size: 100,